self service customer support

 Conclusion

-The truth is simple: customers want to self serve.
+The truth is simple: customers want to self-serve.
 With benefits like increased customer satisfaction, improved support scalability, reduced support costs, and a streamlined onboarding process, it’s clear why self-service is the future of customer support.
 Use our best practices to get started, and if you have additional questions or needs, let Fluid Topics support and develop your self-service offers.

 About The Author